bbauska/Coursera-Bootstrap/readme.md

 And so, the gulp dest specifies the destination of the files that have been processed.

-That\'s how a typical task is specified in gulp because but gulp operates on streams.
+That&apos;s how a typical task is specified in gulp because but gulp operates on streams.

 Your stream files through the pipes until they are transferred and then